Bruncky/bruncky/README.md

 Stats widgets can be found [here](https://github.com/anuraghazra/github-readme-stats).

 Currently, the tool is experiencing issues, so values may not be 100% accurate.
+Company-internal contributions are also not shown due to the organization's privacy settings.
+If you want to learn more about me, feel free to reach out!